SpangleLabs/gif_pipeline/README.md

 The pipeline has many "helpers", which are classes which handle different types of user requests in workshop groups.
 These are used to edit videos, and manage tags, and such.
 As a general rule, commands should be posted as a reply to the video they are referring to, and will then reply to the command with their results.

+### Audio helper
+Converts a video to audio.
+Use the command `audio` to convert the video to mp3 (for music), or use the command `voice` to send the audio as a voice note.

 ### Channel forward tag helper
 Just sets the source tag for any videos forwarded from a public channel.